A Tragedian in Spite of Himself

 A Tragedian in Spite of Himself Трагик поневоле, also known as A Reluctant Tragic Hero) is an 1889 one-act play by Anton Chekhov.

 Synopsis

 In the play, Ivan Ivanovitch Tolkachov asks to borrow a revolver from his friend, Alexey Alexeyevitch Murashkin.
-Murashkin inquires to the reason, and Tolkachov complains bitterly about the bad events in his life.
+Murashkin inquires as to the reason, and Tolkachov complains bitterly about the bad events in his life.
 Murashkin expresses his sympathy, and then asks Tolkachov to take a sewing machine and a caged canary to Olga Pavlovna, a mutual acquaintance.
 On hearing Murashkin's request, Tolkachov snaps and begins chasing Murashkin around the room, screaming that he wants blood.